 Imran Farooq murder case

-Relevant clauses of the Anti-Terrorism Act and the clauses of conspiracy, assistance, abatement and assassination/murder were included in the first information report.
+Relevant clauses of the anti-terrorism act and sections on conspiracy, abatement and assassination were included in the first information report.

 Farooq, 50, was murdered outside his house in London on September 16, 2010.
 A post-mortem examination of his body revealed that he was stabbed to death.